svnovikov/jsonplaceholder-tests/README.md

 The group `default_endpoints` checks availability of default resource endpoints (/users, /posts, /comments, /albums, /photos, /todos) and allowed methods.

-Other groups check the following actions under the corresponding resource: get, create, update, delete, filter, nested operations.
+Other groups check the following actions under the corresponding resource: get, create, update, delete, filter, nested resources (please take a look at https://github.com/typicode/jsonplaceholder#nested-resources).

 These group names may be used to run the corresponding test group - use flag `-m group_name`.
 For example, `users` group can be executed by the following command: